FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 	<figcaption>Firefox's proxy settings</figcaption>
 </figure>

-But what may come as a surprise, is that such a fundamental piece of infrastructure like OpenSSH doesn't support it, with the exception of [SSH as a proxy itself](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
-Because [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin) and all that.
+But what may come as a surprise, is that such a fundamental piece of infrastructure like OpenSSH doesn't support it, with the exception of [SSH as a proxy](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/) itself.
+[Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin) and all that.
 SSH clients like [Putty](https://www.putty.org/) do, but we'll stick with OpenSSH.
 It's [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), other tools rely on it and it comes pre-installed on every OS by now.

 <figure>
 	<img src="img/OpenSSH-in-windows.png" alt="OpenSSH Client installed by default in Windows 10 and 11" />